amrudinbalich/PHP-mySQL-/README.md

 -PHP  </br>
 -mySQL </br>
 -Bootstrap 5 </br>
 Fething all database info and displaying it in HTML Form .
-(Bootstrap 5 Table). </br>
+(Bootstrap 5 Table) - index.html file . </br>
 Database "is_inventura_2022" is real database which is used in a real-world webshop . </br>
 Database was imported via PHPmyadmin . </br>
 Database is diplayed on website trought while() loop . </br>